 Checking Up on Those Teeth

 Luckily, cutting down on sugar isn’t the only way to keep your teeth strong and healthy.
 Flossing after meals and brushing twice a day both do wonders for maintaining dental health.
-And don’t forget to come in for your 6-month check-ups and dental cleanings.
+And don’t forget to keep your 6-month dental exams and cleanings.

 If it’s been more than 6 months since your last visit, give us a call and schedule an appointment.